Peter Hewat

-Peter Hewat (born 17 March 1978) is a former Australian rugby union player now coaching in Japan's Top League for Ricoh Black Rams.
-He previously played for the NSW Waratahs Central Coast Rays London Irish and Suntory Sungoliath.
-On 12 April 2010, it was confirmed that Hewat was leaving London Irish to go play in Japan.
+Peter Hewat (born 17 March 1978) is an Australian rugby union coach and former player, currently working as attack and backs coach at Leicester Tigers in England's Premiership Rugby.
+He has previously coached in Japan's Top League with Black Rams Tokyo and in Australia with the ACT Brumbies.
+In his playing career he played for the NSW Waratahs and Central Coast Rays in Australia, for London Irish in England's Premiership and Suntory Sungoliath in Japan.

 Youth

 Originally from Inverell in north-west NSW, Hewat is a product of Brisbane's renowned Rugby nursery, Nudgee College.
 In spite of this, he did not play his first game until the age of 14.
 A natural athlete, within a year he was playing in the first XV alongside former Queensland Red Elton Flatley.
 Hewat also showed great potential as a junior cricketer ultimately representing Australia at the schoolboy level.
 Hewat then had a short yet successful stint in the Brisbane 1st grade club competition before he began to concentrate on rugby more seriously.
 In 2003, Hewat represented the Potoroo's 7 A Side Rugby Team where he won player of the tournament at the prestigious Darwin Hottest Sevens.

-Hewat is the son of a cousin of former Australian Test cricketer Rick McCosker.

 He moved on to Australian U21 duties in 1998, before representing Australia at Sevens from 2001 to 2003.

-2005
+Waratahs

 2005 can only be described as a watershed year in the career of Hewat.
-The leading Super 12 pointscorer in his debut year, his 10 tries broke Scott Staniforth's Waratah record for tries in a season.
+Three weeks' shy of his 27th birthday he made his Waratahs debut in round one of 2005 Super 12 against Chiefs, with his breakout match coming in round three scoring 20 points against the Cats.
+The leading Super 12 point scorer in his debut year, his 10 tries broke Scott Staniforth's Waratah record for tries in a season.
 He also smashed Matthew Burke's NSW record for points in a season, finishing with 243 points from 17 games during 2005.

 Almost unbelievably, Hewat came into 2005 with just two state caps and five points to his name.
-An electrifying and unpredictable fullback and winger, he missed just one match for the season, when he was rested from the Waratahs clash with the Romanian Barbarians on the Gulf Air development tour of Eastern Europe.
+He missed just one match for the season, when he was rested from the Waratahs clash with the Romanian Barbarians on the Gulf Air development tour of Eastern Europe.
 On top of this, Hewat played two games for Australia A and captained Manly to within one win of the Tooheys New Cup Grand Final.